nasearle/publishing-build-tools/en/codelabs/lab-sw-precache-and-sw-toolbox/index.md

 #### Explanation

-The code first creates a variable, <code>paths</code>, to define the path of the source files.
+The code first creates a variable, `paths`, to define the path of the source files.

 The call to <code>swPrecache.write()</code> does the following:

 1. Uses the <code>path</code> module to join <code>paths.src</code> (the location of our source code) with the string <code>service-worker.js</code> to indicate the name and location of the service worker.
 2. Writes an <code>install</code> event listener in the service worker that adds all the files in <code>staticFilesGlobs</code> to the cache (in this case, <strong>index.html</strong> and <strong>main.css</strong>).
-3. Writes an  [importScripts](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts) method in the service worker that imports the scripts under <code>importScripts</code>.
+3. Writes an  [importScripts](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts) method in the service worker that imports the scripts under `importScripts`.
 4. Strips the prefixes from the files to make them relative URLs using the <code>stripPrefix</code> method.

 <a id="5">